- Vision Quest

 Space

-We are seeing a shift in how VCs are approaching the industry of the final frontier.
+- Space investing goes mainstream as VCs ditch rocket science requirements - We are seeing a shift in how VCs are approaching the industry of the final frontier.
 These bets might attract skepticism, but they provide windows into the future of startup investment.
 (TechCrunch)

 Our vision